The Role of Yeast in Wine Making [Ultimate Guide]

 - Saccharomyces cerevisiae - Bread, beer, sake and wine making

-For wine, there are good yeast or ‘vinification yeasts’ and bad yeast called ‘spoilage yeasts’
+For wine, there are good yeasts or ‘vinification yeasts’ and bad yeasts called ‘spoilage yeasts’

 But the truth is, that even what winemakers term ‘good yeast’ can have some pretty nasty results, if the winemaker doesn’t keep their activity under control.